conmaol/maglocunus/l/LLMs.md

 > Are frozen strawberries exempt from VAT?

-Firstly, the LLM’s tokeniser returned a sequence of seven tokens:
+**Firstly**, the LLM’s tokeniser returned a sequence of seven tokens:

 ![tokens](images/strawberries-tokens.jpg)